AlttiRi/mediafire-folder-links/README.md

 ### Note
 - Sinse the script works only on pages with the `location` looks like this `https://www.mediafire.com/folder/abcd123qwe/` (`www.`, not `app.`!).
 To fetch the links for your own folder, you need to open the shared folder in an incognito tab to prevent redirecting from `www.mediafire.com` to `app.mediafire.com`.
-- To stop the script just close the browser's tab.
+- If you want to interrupt the script just close the browser's tab.
 - The script uses Mediafire API v1.4.